We are here to help! Call us at 877.503.7659, email us at firstname.lastname@example.org or chat LIVE Monday – Friday, 9am – 5pm ET.

 Students who have superior academic credentials but lack sufficient computer science background will be evaluated on a case by case basis.
-Find out more about our new Bridge Program for students lacking a background in computer science.
+Find out more about our new program, A Bridge to NYU Tandon for students lacking a background in computer science.

 Computer Science Core Courses